 This service will provide women with support around domestic abuse such as:

-- Specialist trained Muslim female Drop-In support worker (in-person & online)
+- Specialist trained Muslim female Drop-In Support Worker (in-person & telephone)

 - Emotional support

 Timing: Telephone Service will be available on Wednesdays between 10-12pm and Face to Face Appointments will be available on Thursdays on a pre-booked basis.

 How to book: To book your appointment with our Support Worker please call 0121 713 0080 or 07888619794 or email firstname.lastname@example.org